 The BNL Natural Resource Management Program was designed to promote stewardship of the natural resources found on site and to integrate natural resource management and protection with the Laboratory's scientific mission.
 The goals of the program include protecting and monitoring the ecosystem on site, conducting research, and communicating with the public, stakeholders, and staff members regarding environmental issues.

 BNL conducts routine monitoring of flora and fauna to assess the impact, if any, of past and present activities on the Laboratory's natural resources.

-Generally, deer sampled on site or within 1 mile of the Laboratory contain higher concentrations of Cs-137 than deer sampled from more than 1 mile off site.
+Generally, deer sampled on site or within 1 mile of the Laboratory contain higher concentrations of cesium-137 (Cs-137) than deer sampled from more than 1 mile off site.
 This is most likely because on-site deer consume small amounts of contaminated soil and graze on vegetation growing in soil where elevated Cs-137 levels are known to exist.

-As a result of a deer cull conducted in 2015, BNL was able to obtain 52 representative deer meat samples from across the site.
-Cesium-137 concentrations in the deer meat samples ranged from 0.02 pCi/g, wet weight, to 1.92 pCi/g, wet weight, with an arithmetic average of 0.29 pCi/g, wet weight.
+In 2016, Cs-137 concentrations in deer meat samples were obtained from six deer on site with a range of values from 0.03 pCi/g, wet weight, to 1.69 pCi/g, wet weight, and an arithmetic average of 0.41 pCi/g, wet weight.
 The wet weight concentration is before a sample is dried for analysis and is the form most likely to be consumed.
 Dry weight concentrations are typically higher than wet weight values.
-The highest on-site sample in 2015 (1.92 pCi/g, wet weight) was about 33 percent higher than the highest on-site sample reported in 2014 (1.46 pCi/g, wet weight) and 6 times lower than the highest level ever reported in 1996 (11.74 pCi/g, wet weight).
-The New York State Department of Health (NYSDOH) has formally reviewed the potential public health risk associated with elevated levels of Cs-137 in on-site deer and determined that neither hunting restrictions nor formal health advisories are warranted.
+The highest on-site sample in 2016 (1.69 pCi/g, wet weight) was about 22 percent lower than the highest on-site sample reported in 2015 (1.92 pCi/g, wet weight) and 7 times lower than the highest level ever reported in 1996 (11.74 pCi/g, wet weight).

-Cesium-137 concentrations in off-site deer meat samples taken within 1 mile ranged from 0.01 pCi/g, wet weight, to 0.22 pCi/g, wet weight, with an arithmetic average of 0.10 pCi/g, wet weight.
-Because deer on site may routinely travel up to 1 mile off site, the arithmetic average for deer taken on site and within 1 mile of the Laboratory is also calculated; for 2015, this was 0.28 pCi/g, wet weight.
-The single deer sampled from greater than 1 mile from BNL had nondetectable levels of Cs-137 present in the meat.
+Cs-137 concentrations in off-site deer meat samples are typically separated into two groups: samples taken within 1 mile of BNL (two samples) and samples taken farther away (two samples).
+Concentrations in meat samples taken within 1 mile ranged from 0.04 pCi/g, wet weight, to 0.16 pCi/g, wet weight, with an arithmetic average of 0.10 pCi/g, wet weight.
+Because deer on site may routinely travel up to 1 mile off site, the arithmetic average for deer taken on site and within 1 mile of the Laboratory is also calculated; for 2016, this was 0.33 pCi/g, wet weight.
+The two deer sampled from greater than 1 mile from BNL had Cs-137 concentrations ranging between 0.08 pCi/g, wet weight, to 0.13 pCi/g, wet weight, with an arithmetic average of 0.11 pCi/g, wet weight.